wth-mvp-s/LT/az-204-PRE/PRE_1from2/9/##   9°_1from2.md

 #### Q9.9::
+`Security -
+`All SSL certificates and credentials must be stored in Azure Key Vault.
+`File access must restrict access by IP, protocol, and Azure AD rights.
+`All user accounts and processes must receive only those privileges which are essential to perform their intended function.
 `Architecture diagram -
 `
 `The company has several applications and services that support their business.
 The company plans to implement serverless computing where possible.
 The overall architecture is shown below.